 The course reflects the dynamic and technologically innovative nature of contemporary marketing and you’ll gain insights into the technical and personal skills necessary to pursue a future career in tourism.

 Students on the programme come from a variety of academic backgrounds, with first degrees as diverse as physics and philosophy, meaning they contribute a spectrum of perspectives.
 Undergraduate studies in tourism or hospitality are not a prerequisite of this programme.

 What you'll study

 You’ll study seven compulsory and four optional choice classes.

 The course features a wide list of optional subjects; many include international dimensions, reflecting the current diversity in global marketing practice.

 The course has many value-added features such as:

-- real-life learning through our live industry project, International Marketing Works
+- real-life learning through our live industry problem-solving project, Marketing Works

 - high-calibre industry collaboration